 Total expenses and trekking cost

-If you make a deal with a local agency based in Kathmandu, the tentative price for this trek would be USD 55 - 65 per person per day in a small group which includes a licensed guide, a porter, basic food and accommodation, Permit and local jeep/Local bus to and from Kathmandu.
+If you make a deal with a local agency based in Kathmandu, the tentative price for this trek would be USD 55 – 65 per person per day in a small group which includes a licensed guide, a porter, basic food and accommodation, permit and local jeep/ local bus to and from Kathmandu.
 Depending on the group size and the agency you choose the cost may vary slightly.
-However, the same package with international agency or commission based agency may go up to USD 100-150 per day per person.
+However, the same package with an international agency or commission-based agency may go up to USD 100-150 per day per person.

-September - November and March-May is the best season in Nepal for trekking.
+September – November, and March-May are the best seasons in Nepal for trekking.
 The temperature is mildly warm in the lowland and moderate in the high altitude.

-Indeed, Annapurna circuit trek combined with Nar Phu valley might be an excellent alternative trail if you follow the above itinerary.
-The motorable roads in between helps you skip the less scenic part and bring you straight to the best part of the trail.
-It will indeed be an exhausting experience to and from Kathmandu as the road condition is not so smooth but when you reach your destination it is worth all the effort.
-Our clients who experienced this trail have nothing but positive feedback and for most of them who had also been to Everest Base Camp aka EBC or Annapurna Base Camp aka ABC, Annapurna Circuit in combination with Nar Phu is much better.
+Indeed, the Annapurna Circuit Trek combined with Nar Phu Valley might be an excellent alternative trail if you follow the above itinerary.
+The motorable roads in between help you skip the less scenic parts and bring you straight to the best part of the trail.
+It will indeed be an exhausting experience to and from Kathmandu.
+As the road condition is not so smooth but when you reach your destination it is worth all the effort.
+Our clients who have experienced this trail have nothing but positive feedback.
+For those who have also been to Everest Base Camp aka EBC or Annapurna Base Camp aka ABC, the majority feel the Annapurna Circuit in combination with Nar Phu is much better.

-If you enjoy reading this article share with your friends and family who's been missing this exclusive information about Annapurna Circuit with Nar Phu Valley.
-We would also appreciate if you could give us a rating on the side pooping box.
+If you enjoyed reading this article please share it with your friends and family who may have been missing this exclusive information about Annapurna Circuit with Nar Phu Valley.
+We would also appreciate it if you could give us an appropriate rating on the box below.
 If you have any queries about this trail, please do not hesitate to contact us.
 We are happy to answer all of your questions.